Incrypters/YT-ScamDatabase/README.md

 -------------------
 For the raw Scam_URLs.txt file, you can click here [link for the file (click me!)](https://raw.githubusercontent.com/Incrypters/YT-ScamDatabase/main/Scam_URLs.txt).⬅️
+For the filter list, you can click here [link for the file (click me!)](https://raw.githubusercontent.com/Incrypters/YT-ScamDatabase/main/YT-Scam_URLs_FilterList.txt).⬅️

 ## Where does this data come from?
 The data shown is collected from my very own Scam Scanner bot on my [Discord Sever - Scam Finder](https://discord.gg/fpJbN4kBEk).
 The bot uses specific search queries using the Youtube API on Google Cloud to find scam videos and channels.
 This repository serves as a hub to list these results.🙂